-The Southampton, United Kingdom native, also served as the head coach of Landsdowne United, an amateur men's team in the top division of the New York premier semi-professional league, the Cosmopolitan League from 2006-09.
-McMenemy was the head man for team Sparta of the Manhattan Soccer Club, a premier U-17 boys club for one season.
+The Southampton, United Kingdom native, also served as the head coach of Landsdowne Boys, an amateur men's team in the top division of the New York City's premier semi-professional league, the Cosmopolitan League from 2006-09 - leading Landsdowne to consecutive playoff berths as well as a State Cup Final.

-As a player for the Lions, McMenemy earned NSCAA Adidas All-American status as a senior in 2003, and was a two-time first-team All-Ivy League and first-team all-region selection (2002-03).
+As a player for the Lions, McMenemy earned NSCAA Adidas All-American status as a senior in 2003, and was a two-time unanimous first-team All-Ivy League and First-Team All-Region selection (2002-03).
 He led the team in goals and assists in his junior and senior seasons, and was selected by his teammates as a team captain as a senior.
 McMenemy also excelled in the classroom, earning Academic All-Ivy League honors in his final two years as a student-athlete.